Nobody 2: Release

 The film was released theatrically on August 15, 2025.
 It was later made available for digital download on September 2 the same year.

 Reception

 Box office

-As of 14 September 2025, Nobody 2 has grossed $22 million in the United States and Canada, and $18 million in other territories, for a worldwide total of $39 million.
+As of 14 September 2025, Nobody 2 has grossed $21.5 million in the United States and Canada, and $21.5 million in other territories, for a worldwide total of $43 million.

 In the United States and Canada, Nobody 2 was released alongside Americana, and was projected to gross $10–12 million from 3,000 theaters in its opening weekend.
 It made $3.8 million on its first day, including $1.3 million in Thursday previews.
 The film went on to debut to $9.2 million, finishing in third behind holdovers Weapons and Freakier Friday.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 32 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those surveyed by PostTrak gave it an average 4 out of 5 stars, with 62% saying they would "definitely recommend" it.